Curuppumullage Jinarajadasa: Personal life

-On 11 November 1916 (in Kensington, West London), Jinarajadasa married British feminist, Dorothy May Graham (née May Dorothea Graham; 19 March 1881, Scotland - 13 January 1963), who founded the Women's Indian Association (WIA) in Adyar with Annie Besant in 1917.
+On 11 November 1916 (in Kensington, West London), Jinarajadasa married British feminist, Dorothy May Graham (née May Dorothea Graham; 19 March 1881 - 13 January 1963), who founded the Women's Indian Association (WIA) in Adyar with Annie Besant and Margaret Cousins in 1917.
 She accompanied him in his travels around the world for some years.
 At one stage of his life, he resided in Brazil.

 By 1953, he declined renomination as president of the Theosophical Society due to poor health and installed Nilakanta Sri Ram as his successor.
 He visited America where he died on 18 June 1953 at the national headquarters of the Theosophical Society, called “Olcott”.
 His body was cremated; half of his ashes were sent to Adyar for deposit in the Garden of Remembrance there.
 The rest were kept at Olcott until the late 1990s, when they were deposited in an American Garden of Remembrance created to receive them.